varadk20/varadk20/README.md

 ###

-<h4 align="left">Third year IT undergrad, working on python, Kotlin development.
-Building web and android projects, fine tuning AI models.
-Keen about character design and Unity.</h4>
+<h4 align="left">Final year IT undergrad with an experience working on python, android development.
+Building web, data science and android projects, fine tuning and working with ML models.
+Keen about character design, C# and Unity engine.</h4>

 ###